AlistairBoettiger/Protocols/smFISHforEmbryos.md

 **Probe** **~15 min prep, O/N incubation**

-1. In a clean tube,
-2. Add ~4uL of each probe to 200 uL of HS
+1. In a clean tube, add ~4uL of each probe (dig probes are preferred) to 200 uL of HS (1-3 ng/uL solution)
-3. Denature secondary structure.
-Heat 2-3 min 80-85 C
+3. Denature secondary structure: Heat 2-3 min 80-85 C
 4. Transfer to ice 1-2 min 0 C
 5. Remove hyb from embryos, Add probe 18-24 hr 55 C